KennethAnd/DiscordJSBOT/README.md

-DISCLAIMERS: YOU ARE FULLY RESPONSIBLE FOR HOW YOU USE THIS PROGRAM, AND UNDERSTAND THAT ANY ACCOUNT RUNNING THIS BOT CAN BE TERMINATED BY DISCORD.
+DISCLAIMERS: YOU ARE FULLY RESPONSIBLE FOR HOW YOU USE THIS PROGRAM, AND UNDERSTAND THAT ANY CLIENT ACCOUNT RUNNING THIS BOT CAN BE TERMINATED BY DISCORD(CLIENT LOGIN NOW DEPRECATED AS OF DISCORD.JS 12).
 BOT IS MADE FOR EDUCATIONAL PURPOSES ONLY, HENCE ITS SIMPLICITY.
-FOR ANY INQUIRIES, PLEASE RESPOND BELOW
+FOR ANY INQUIRIES, PLEASE RESPOND BELOW.